 WP CopyRightPro can prevent around 90% of attempts from online users copying text and images on your WordPress site.
 This plugin will disable selection and copying of text from web pages, right-clicking functionality, image-dragging and displaying content on other sites via iframes.

 After activating the plugin and allowing it some time to gather data, the plugin will reveal any sites that are using your images.

-More information: WP CopyRightPro
+More info: WP CopyRightPro

 Below is a list of WordPress plugins that provide hotlink protection for your site’s images.

 To view a list of sites that are using your images, go to the Google.com images section and type site:yoursite.com …

 (Google can show you which sites are using your images)